 Archie mentions John Jay in passing.
 John Jay (1745 – 1829) was an American statesman, one of the Founding Fathers of the United States, also a signatory of the Treaty of Paris, and appointed by George Washington as first Chief Justice of the United States.
 Jay was yet another in the anti-slavery movement which seems, as much as representation and taxation, to define the interactions of the transatlantic relationships at the turn of the end of the 18th century.
 Alongside Hamilton and Madison, Jay was one of The Federalist Papers triumvirate.
 While Jay wrote only four of the 85 papers, they were those “Concerning Dangers from Foreign Force and Influence”, issues that seem to have become more pressing of late.
 In a letter to Franklin, Jay looked back to the Treaty of Paris negotiations, recalling, “We worked in strange but successful concert.
 We had in common, I think, good will and good sense.”1 I wonder how much of this common concert was engendered by sharing common values on important issues such as slavery, free trade, and the rights of men.

 I promised a word about Archie and the unexpected.
 Without Archie I wouldn’t be standing here today.
 He converted me to the social side of Broad Street and the Ward Club.
-Then he encouraged me to become a Gresham Professor.
+Then he and Sir David Lewis encouraged me to become a Gresham Professor.
 I might note that Franklin was a Royal Society member and thus also involved with Gresham College in those days, as was probably Hartley and certainly Hartley’s father.
 Without Archie’s encouragement I certainly wouldn’t have stood for Alderman, and thus not have become a member of this esteemed Association.